 History, tourist information, and nearby accommodation

-The gardens at Parcevall Hall were laid out by Sir William Milner from 1927.
 Milner was an avid gardener and gathered specimen trees from as far afield as the Himalayas and China.
 He took advantage of unusual soil formations, with alkaline soil at the top of the garden and acid soil at the bottom of the site.

 The acid soil is perfect for plants like rhododendrons and camellias, so Sir William carefully chose plants suited to the soil in different areas of the garden, and the result is a delight.
-Sir William himself is remembered by his very own variety of daffodil, the W.P.
-Milner, which grows in the orchard.
+Sir William himself is remembered by his very own variety of daffodil, the WP Milner, which grows in the orchard.

 The garden design draws on the Arts and Crafts style popularised by Sir Edwin Lutyens, with formal terraces mixed with a rock garden, an orchard, and cliff-walks surrounded by woodland.
 Quiet rills run through the garden, with small pools adding water interest.
-Sir William also drew on his interest in world religions, and designed the layout to include both plants and designs from different parts of globe.
+Sir William also drew on his interest in world religions and designed the layout to include both plants and designs from different parts of the globe.

 The gardens are the only RHS registered garden in the Yorkshire Dales National Park and offer something of interest to both the avid gardener and anyone interested in a tranquil and beautiful setting.

 The garden is very well signposted from surrounding roads but be aware that it is located down a maze of narrow lanes with only scattered passing places, so take your time and enjoy the process of getting there!
 It is that very sense of isolation that helps give Parcevall Hall such a wonderful ambience.
 You truly feel like you are a hundred miles from anywhere, in an area of incredible natural beauty.